devtron-labs/devtron/specs/md-output/Apis/DefaultApi.md

-    this api gives all devtron applications.
+    this api gives all Devtron applications.

 ### Parameters